Josh-Muli/bambaswap_analytics_2024/BambaSwap_kpi_oct_2024_README.md

 ![Monthly Recurring Rate](Oct_2024\mRecurring_r_jan_oct_2024_image.png)

-*A powerBI generated graph showing the monthly changes in ARPU and Monthly Recurring Rate for SwapFintech*
+*A powerBI generated graph showing the monthly changes in ARPU and Monthly Recurring Rate for BambaSwap*

 Here are three main summary insights from the Monthly Recurring Revenue (MRR) data for Bambaswap from January to September 2024: